2018-2019 BEACON Grant Program

-- Projects to promote inclusion of underrepresented groups such as older entrepreneurs; working moms; people with disabilities; the LGBTQI community; or residents of underserved wards.
+- Projects to promote inclusion of underrepresented groups such as senior entrepreneurs; working moms; people with disabilities; the LGBTQI community; or residents of underserved wards.

 How do I determine if my organization is eligible to apply for a grant?

-- Formation: Are you a non-profit organization, a for-profit company, or do you have a fiscal sponsor that is one of those two things?
+- Formation: Are you a non-profit organization, a for-profit company?

-- "DC-based" Is your company or organization based in DC as defined either by “LOCATION” or “IMPACT”?
+- Placement: Is your company or organization based in DC as defined either by “LOCATION” or “IMPACT”?

 What would make a strong grant proposal?